-HONOLULU (KHON2) — Today, the Cancel RIMPAC Coalition will deliver 12,000 signatures to Governor Ige urging him to request the cancellation of the 27th Annual Rim of the Pacific (RIMPAC) war games over growing concerns of COVID-19 spread.
+HONOLULU (KHON2) — On Wednesday, the Cancel RIMPAC Coalition will deliver 12,000 signatures to Governor Ige urging him to request the cancellation of the 27th Annual Rim of the Pacific (RIMPAC) war games over growing concerns of COVID-19 spread.
 The exercise is set to take place on August 17 through August 31, according to military officials.

 RIMPAC is held every two years in and around the Hawaiian Islands as well as parts of Southern California.